• Project

 The Impact

-State leadership is using the economic impact analysis together with a list of over 2,100 coastal supply chain businesses compiled by Camoin to conduct outreach efforts to Louisiana businesses and support greater in-state business participation in coastal investment procurement opportunities.
+State leadership is using the economic impact analysis together with a list of over 2,100 coastal supply chain businesses compiled by Camoin Associates to conduct outreach to Louisiana businesses in an effort to support greater in-state business participation in coastal investment procurement opportunities.